Cystor/PicuinoProgrammer/README.md

 ## How to use it?

-### test

-- Before anything, you must setup your hardware; [Click here to see how.](https://github.com/jaromir-sukuba/a-p-prog/blob/master/README.md#hardware)
+### Before anything, you must setup your hardware.
+[Click here to see how;](https://github.com/jaromir-sukuba/a-p-prog/blob/master/README.md#hardware)

-- You need to upload the sketch to the Arduino;
+### You need to upload the sketch to the Arduino;

-- Within the same folder of "PicuinoProgrammer.exe" must have a folder called "MicroProgmeter" and inside of it must have the following files:
+### Within the same folder of "PicuinoProgrammer.exe" must have a folder called "MicroProgmeter" and inside of it must have the following files:

 - - [pp3.exe](https://github.com/jaromir-sukuba/a-p-prog/blob/master/sw/pp3.exe)
 - - [pp3_devices.dat](https://github.com/jaromir-sukuba/a-p-prog/blob/master/sw/pp3_devices.dat)

-- Now all you have to do is: search your hex file, select your target device, COM port and click in "Program PIC Device".
+### Now all you have to do is: search your hex file, select your target device, COM port and click in "Program PIC Device".

 ## Help us